wikipathways/pvjs/README.md

 * `detail-panel-enabled`: Indicates whether the annotations pop-up will be shown when an entity is clicked.
 * `pan-zoom-locked`: Indicates whether the user can manually pan and zoom the diagram.
 Note, changes via the [Manipulation API](#component.manipulation) will still take effect.
 * `show-pan-zoom-controls`: Indicates whether the controls for panning and zooming are shown.
+* `ready`: Indicates when the diagram is fully loaded and ready for manipulating.
+You cannot set this.
+* `highlighted-entities`: Comma separated list of `entityId:color` maps.
+E.g. `d8bae:red`.
+You may set this using the [API](#component.manipulation).
+* `panned-entities`: Comma separated list of entity IDs that are panned to.
+You may set this using the [API](#component.manipulation).
+* `zoomed-entities`: Comma separated list of entity IDs that are zoomed to.
+You may set this using the [API](#component.manipulation).
+* `hidden-entities`: Comma separated list of entity IDs that are hidden.
+You may set this using the [API](#component.manipulation).

 ### <a name="component.manipulation"></a> Manipulating
 The custom element provides a custom API that allows you to programmatically manipulate the diagram.